hackerbaria/e-commerce/ecommerce-frontend/README.md

 # React + TypeScript + Vite

+React (CRA or Vite)

+TypeScript

+Tailwind CSS

+Material UI (MUI)

+Redux Toolkit for state management

+Axios for API calls

+React Router DOM for routing

+Formik + Yup for forms and validation

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: